-District Department of the Environment
+DC Department of Energy and Environment

 Energy Hotline (202) 673-6750

 Telephone service to qualified heads of household with one or more dependents, or senior citizens (65 years of age or older).
 Senior citizens pay \$1.00 a month for telephone service with unlimited calling.
 Qualified heads of households with dependents pay \$3.00 per month with a 120-call allowance in the Washington Metropolitan Area and 6.5 cents for every additional call.
 Clients should call the Energy Hotline to determine if they are eligible.
 No longer assists in paying off telephone bills.